 How LCA-policies impact your business

 Apple, for one, wants to clean up the entire lifecycle of its products and recently announced that it’s urging its supply chain to champion decarbonisation goals, tracking and auditing its entire network’s progress toward carbon neutrality.
 To achieve this goal, Apple will need an energy solution that relies on accurate data that’s either been compiled in-house or by a third party – very similar to what European governments are sourcing.
 This data will be imperative for the survival of the companies that work alongside Apple, as without it they run the risk of being dropped from the network.
 The full life cycle assessment (LCA) – a more honest carbon calculator that avoids burden shifting and allows decision makers and consumers to compare products, seeing which has the least environmental impact – that Apple has employed means everyone involved needs to be actively working to reduce their footprint.
 If one fails, they all fail.
+In a previous article, we explained Scope 1, 2, and 3 Carbon Emissions and how they help construct a clear decarbonisation plan for your business.

 It does need to be remembered that LCA isn’t new – far from it.
 The Guardian reported an uptick in companies embracing LCAs over a decade ago, citing Unilever as one the leading names utilising the method and taking responsibility and accountability for their product portfolio.
 We’ve since seen major brands like Marks and Spencer, Ikea and Nestle adopt the method, plying pressure on their respective networks.
 With heavier pressure coming from the government and societal levels, we can expect to see even more companies adopting LCA to adhere to the European Climate Law.